Check out our most frequently asked questions, on-demand videos and text-based instructions for leveraging Canvas effectively.

-Shells intended for other purposes, like for use with students, must be approved by the Distance Education Committee.
-(Typically student-facing materials that are not course-specific will find a better platform with DVC Sync, which caters to student clubs and organizations.)
+Shells intended for use with students must be approved by the Distance Education Committee.
+Please email Co-chair Rick Robison with requests.
+(Student-facing materials that are not course-specific may be better suited to our website or DVC Sync, which caters to student clubs and organizations.)

 For comprehensive training in Canvas, we encourage instructors to take the Beginner's Guide to Teaching with Canvas.
 For quick access to common questions, check out our Canvas Basics series with on-demand video and text-based tutorials.